 When visiting Shanghai, you'll probably see some of the most famous sites.
 But ILP volunteers should really check out some of these inside scoops.

-Visiting Shanghai as a tourist is cool, but it's way cooler as a local.
-Come see what life is like while living in China as an ILP volunteer.
+Visiting Shanghai as a tourist is cool, but it's way cooler as a local

-We know you know all about the cool tourist things to see and do, like the Bund, the Shanghai Wild Animal Park and of course Shanghai Disneyland ... but there is so much more to see in this sprawling city — here are a couple spots that are more off the beaten path.
+We know you know all about the cool tourist things to see and do, like the Bund, the Shanghai Wild Animal Park and of course Shanghai Disneyland ... but there is so much more to see in this sprawling city — here are a couple spots that are a little more unique.

 Easy — They are searching for a suitable spouse for their child.
-Welcome to the matchmaking market.
-Now many of the children do not like their parent's doing this, and the success rate isn't the highest but, according to one Shanghainese father, “If I find one suitable girl out of 100, I will have been successful. ”
+Welcome to the matchmaking market of Shanghai.
+It's like blind dating meets online dating ... except your parents are the ones setting you up.
+Pretty interesting though, many of the children actually don't love that their parents are doing this, and the success rate isn't the highest but, according to one Shanghainese father, “If I find one suitable girl out of 100, I will have been successful.”

 This Confucian Temple

-This temple (Wen Miao) was originally built in the 1300s!
-Even before Shanghai was established as a town there was a statue of the Great Teacher here and a place to study Confucian texts.
+This temple (Wen Miao) was originally built in the late 1200's!
+It was originally dedicated for education, meant to serve as a place to cultivate Confucian scholars.
+Even before Shanghai was established as a town there was a statue of the Great Teacher here and was a renowned place to study Confucian texts.
 The temple has been the highest institution of learning for centuries.
-Get back to China's roots by visiting this piece of history.

 Interested in Buddhist Temples?
 Click here to read about three must-see Buddha Temples in Shanghai.